Koi and Pond Quick- Facts

 7. All fish can carry parasites and possibly even low-level viral and bacterial infections.
 The key is to keep great water quality, and the fish’s immune system will keep the diseases at bay in most cases.
 See About Koi Pathogens.

 8. Learn to keep great water quality and your fish will have a better chance to stay healthy and live long.
 See “The Science of Water”

 9. When checking pH, do it twice daily.
 Checking once in the early morning and once in the evening is ideal.
 You are checking to find out the difference between the two readings more so than the actual pH itself.
-See "The Science of Water"
+However it is more critical to check and maintain your kH and this will control your pH and therefore you do not need to check the pH often See “The Science of Water”

 10. Get the gunk/muck out of your system as often as possible.
 More gunk can lead to more health problems.

 11. Know the exact gallonage of your pond!
 This is critical when doing water treatments and medications.
 See “Koi Treatments” on ways to do this exactly.

 12. Test your water, test your water, test your water!!!
 See “The Science of Water”

 13. Quarantine all new fish for at least two weeks before introducing them into your pond.
 Preferably, quarantine new arrivals with one of your existing fish, both for the company and for other reasons.
 See See About Koi Pathogens.